COVID-19 is a novel illness that affects a person’s lungs and airways. People with bronchitis may be wondering what COVID-19 means for them.

 Like bronchitis, COVID-19 affects the respiratory tract, including the lungs.
 It can therefore lead to pneumonia or acute respiratory disease.

 The novel coronavirus may also cause acute, or short-term, bronchitis symptoms in people who contract the virus.

 Currently, there is little information about the effects of COVID-19 on people with bronchitis.

 However, several other coronaviruses can cause symptoms that resemble those of colds and flus.
-Research indicates that the flu can frequently worsen cases of COPD.
-Cold symptoms may also make COPD symptoms worse.

 Both bronchitis and COVID-19 can affect the lungs.
 This may mean that COVID-19 is more dangerous for those with bronchitis.
 The CDC also indicate that the novel coronavirus may cause more severe illness in those with preexisting lung conditions, such as bronchitis.

 - aches and pains